 Information security and cybersecurity

-The Group companies are exposed to information security and cybersecurity risks due to the high quantity of sensitive data the companies handle and due to operations in countries with strict data protection regulations.
-It is important to address these risks to ensure that customers and other stakeholders’ data is always protected, and operations can continue without disruption.
+Sampo Group is exposed to information security and cybersecurity risks due to the high quantity of sensitive data the companies handle, and due to operations in countries with strict data protection regulations.
+It is important to address these risks to ensure that customers and other stakeholders’ data is always protected, and that operations can continue without disruption.

 The group-level guidance documents regarding information security and cybersecurity are the Sampo Group Code of Conduct and the Sampo Group Information Security Principles, which are both reviewed annually and approved by the Board of Directors of Sampo plc.
 In addition, each Group company has adopted supplementary policies and guidelines for its own purposes.

-The Sampo Group companies perform regular risk analyses, conduct continuity planning, and have effective internal processes, high-quality systems, and infrastructure to ensure information security and cybersecurity preparedness.
-The Group companies measure their performance regularly and are committed to continuous development.
-At Sampo Group, the requirements in relation to information security and cybersecurity are set and expected to be met by both internal and external stakeholders (e.g., third-party data processors).
+Sampo Group performs regular risk analyses, conducts continuity planning, and has effective internal processes, high-quality systems, and infrastructure to ensure information security and cybersecurity preparedness.
+Sampo Group measures their performance regularly and is committed to continuous development.
+At Sampo Group, the requirements in relation to information security and cybersecurity are set, and expected to be met by both internal and external stakeholders (e.g. third-party data processors).

-All Sampo Group employees must adhere to the highest standards of information security and cybersecurity by following internal rules and guidelines, using appropriate tools, and acting responsibly.
-The Sampo Group companies ensure that suitable training is provided to all their employees and contingent workers.
+All Sampo Group employees must adhere to the applicable information security and cybersecurity standards by following internal rules and guidelines, using appropriate tools, and acting responsibly.
+Sampo Group provides both mandatory and voluntary training to all employees and contingent workers.
+This includes, for example, e-learning, in-person sessions, simulations, and intranet articles.

-Sampo Group’s goal is to protect all types and forms of information according to its sensitivity and importance, and in compliance with applicable rules and regulations.
+Sampo Group’s goal is to protect all types and forms of information according to its sensitivity and importance to Sampo Group, and in compliance with applicable rules and regulations.

 Information security and cybersecurity incidents reported to the authorities